Background pattern

 Xanthines such as theophylline and caffeine counteract the sedative effects of Valium.

-Therefore, do not use Valium with any other medication, unless your doctor has allowed it.
+Therefore, you should not use Valium with any other medication unless your doctor has allowed it.

 If you need more information about this, consult your doctor or pharmacist.

-Alcoholic beverages increase the sedative effects of Valium, so avoid using alcoholic beverages during treatment.
+Alcoholic beverages increase the sedative effects of Valium, so you should avoid consuming alcoholic beverages during treatment.
 If you need additional information, consult your doctor.

-Do not take diazepam in combination with grapefruit juice, as this may increase the levels of diazepam in your body.
+You should not take diazepam in combination with grapefruit juice, as it can increase the levels of diazepam in your body.

-Food and antacids may slow down the absorption of diazepam from the tablet, but will not reduce it; this may lead to milder effects after a single dose, but does not affect treatment with multiple doses.
+Food and antacids may decrease the speed, but not the absorption, of diazepam from the tablet; this may lead to milder effects after a single dose, but it does not affect treatment with multiple doses.

 Prokinetic medications (medications to improve intestinal transit) increase the absorption of diazepam.